f/mcptools/README.md

 make build && make install
 ```

-The binary will be installed as `mcptools` but can be aliased to `mcpt` for convenience.
+The binary will be installed as `mcp` but can be aliased to `mcpt` for convenience.

 ## Uninstalling